yonrasgg/TechNomadiX/_posts/2024-10-21-origins-and-evolution-of cloud-computing.md

     alt: Amazon Web Services
 ---

 Cloud computing has become a pivotal foundation of modern technology and has reshaped how we think about data processing, software distribution, and infrastructure management.
-As a DevOps engineer, understanding the origins and evolution of cloud computing helps in grasping the context behind current cloud systems and anticipating future developments.
+Understanding the origins and evolution of cloud computing helps in grasping the context behind current cloud systems and anticipating future developments.
 This blog post will explore how the concept of cloud computing evolved from the foundational Internet protocols to the advanced architectures we see today, touching upon important milestones, technological shifts, and the resulting impact on industries.

 ## The Roots of Cloud Computing